 Location: Alte Römerstraße 75, 85221 Dachau, Germany

+Looking for things to do in Munich for families.
+Visiting Hellabrunn will be the perfect one!
 This zoo will seem more like a natural habitat to you where you’ll feel as if you have landed in the real world of animals.
 Home to more than 20,000 different species of animals, this zoo is a must-visit for all kinds of travelers.
 The zoo is more like a nature’s reserve, one-of-its-kind attraction, spread over a large area in the Isar meadows.
-While enjoying your leisure time in the zoo, you can spot the rare as well as native species, and experience an unobstructed view of the nature’s beautiful creatures.
+While enjoying your leisure time in the zoo, you can spot the rare as well as native species, and experience an unobstructed view of nature’s beautiful creatures.

 Entry Fees: INR 1,200 for adults and INR 485 for children (per person)